Biden receives COVID-19 vaccination

 But Biden noted that "this is just the beginning. ...
 It’s going to take time."

-And he added that "in the meantime, I know I don’t want to sound like a sour note here but I hope people listen to all the experts."
+He added that "in the meantime, I know I don’t want to sound like a sour note here but I hope people listen to all the experts."

 The president-elect once again encouraged Americans to wear masks and stay socially distanced during the holiday season.